Indian protests against agricultural reforms attract new supporters | ExBulletin

 But, in a sign of a growing challenge to the government of Prime Minister Narendra Modi, more than 10,000 farmers from all political and religious backgrounds gathered in the state of Uttar Pradesh on Friday to show their support for the protests.

 So far, only 1% of people have left the villages.
-The day we send 50% of our population, there will be no place to move in Delhi, he said.
+The day we send 50% of our population, there will be no place to move in Delhi, he said after addressing the crowd of Hindu and Muslim farmers in Bhainswal village. .

 Devender Singh, a sugarcane farmer who attended the rally, said the agitation attracted broad support.